What Custom Utah Solar Looks Like

 Lighting takes up a significant portion of a typical electric bill and it takes up even more if you are using incandescent bulbs.
 The majority of energy for an incandescent bulb comes in the form of heat, which means you end up using more power for less light.

 When you switch to energy efficient lighting, you significantly decrease your power bill.
 And when efficient lighting is combined with solar, more of your solar power can be used for other energy needs.

 Increasing Home Energy Efficiency

 Another way to enhance your solar production is to determine whether your home is energy efficient.
 If your home is leaking air, it will require more power to stay at a comfortable temperature.

 Taking care of air leaks is a great way to decrease your power bill.
 If it is done before your solar panel installation, it could also decrease the number of solar panels you need.

 Sealing off Air Leaks in Your Utah Home

 There are several different areas in a home that are prone to air leaks.
 Energy.gov points out 18 common air leak areas on their website.
 Once you have discovered what areas of your home are leaking air, you can determine how to seal them.

-You might only need some new weather stripping and calk a few gaps.
-Or you might need to put insulation in between your walls or in the attic.
-One of the major air leak areas for Utah homeowners is windows.
+You might only need some new weather stripping and to calk a few gaps, or you might need to put insulation in between your walls or in the attic.
+One of the major air leak areas for Utah homeowners are windows.